Should I choose Dr. Allen as a major professor?

 Criteria #5: Scholarship before doctoral candidacy (ABD)

-Becoming a member of our scholarly community entails the development of professional norms and values, signifying a commitment to personal and intellectual growth.
+Becoming a member of our scholarly community entails developing professional norms and values, signifying a commitment to personal and intellectual growth.
 As you embark on this journey, the following minimum expectations, non-negotiable in nature, will contribute to your professional development:

 Professional Development (30 Contact Hours): Attend a minimum of 30 contact hours of professional development in scholarship.
 This can include participation in department or college colloquiums, national workshops, or engagement in dissertation proposals or defenses within our department.
 These experiences foster a rich intellectual environment and contribute to your growth within the academic community.

 Research Publications (Two Refereed Articles): Aim to have two published refereed articles (or long conference papers) before reaching doctoral candidacy, positioning yourself as one of the first three authors.
-These publications should showcase your ability to advance scholarship in your field, enhancing your future career prospects.
-Assistance from your committee and graduate faculty is readily available, and collaborative efforts in publishing can be mutually beneficial.
+These publications should demonstrate your ability to advance scholarship in your field and enhance your future career prospects.
+Assistance from your committee and graduate faculty is readily available, and collaborative publishing efforts can be mutually beneficial.

 Scholarly Presentations: Deliver two scholarly presentations at professional conferences, focusing on your area of research interest.
 Presenting your work allows you to contribute to academic discourse and establish your presence in the scholarly community.
 Aim to be one of the first three authors for these presentations.

-Teaching Scholarship: Contribute significantly to university-level teaching through two experiences, either as a primary or secondary instructor.
+Teaching Scholarship: Contribute significantly to university-level teaching through two years of experience as a primary or secondary instructor.
 Ensure that at least one of these teaching experiences is conducted under my direct supervision.
 This engagement enhances your teaching scholarship and reinforces your role as a future educator.

 Service Scholarship: Engage in service scholarship by participating in two experiences, such as serving on a departmental/college/university committee, joining a professional board, undertaking a professionally elected or appointed office, or serving as a journal field reviewer.
 Active involvement in these capacities demonstrates your commitment to the broader academic community.

 These expectations are designed to facilitate your transition from student to colleague, fostering professional independence and responsibility.
-Embrace these opportunities for growth, and I am here to support and guide you through each step of your academic and professional journey.
+Embrace these growth opportunities, and I am here to support and guide you through each step of your academic and professional journey.

 Will I get a job?